-You can shop for Himalayan salt lamps on this page.
+You can shop for Himalayan salt lamps on our website.
 But before you buy you might want to read our guide below.

 Top 5 things to look for in a Himalayan salt lamp.